 These crunchy delights are not just for kids either…!!
 Spice them up with some chilli for a a great snack to have with drinks, or sprinkle on salad for added texture.

 It’s great to have a few ideas for waste free, healthy snacks up your sleeve.
 Here are some of the other things the children love to make for their lunchboxes:

 Buy real popping corn and get extra points if you buy from a refillery for a completely waste free snack!!

 We use a really simple mix together, shape and bake recipe.
 This recipe has peanut butter in it so it’s filling and I reduce the sugar content to 1/4C for lunchboxes…..!!
 Just skip the jar part and put everything straight into the bowl.

 Fruit and Veg

 Fresh or dried fruit is a great portable snack.
 Think berries, grapes, mandarins or wedges of melon.
 Apple slices tossed in cinnamon is also a favourite in this house!!
 Dried fruit like prunes or dates is great when fresh is harder to get, but can contain quite a lot of sugar so it’s good to balance this out with some carrot sticks, slices of cucumber, cherry tomatoes or any other veg your kids like!!
 Cubes of cheese and nuts also work a treat.

 There are lots of fantastic recipes out there for seeded crackers which I LOVE, but the cost of the seeds can mount up….
-So for lunchboxes, we have used this recipe from The Kiwi Country Girl which is mostly wholemeal flour.
+So for lunchboxes, I made up my own recipe for homemade crackers which is mostly wholemeal flour and oats.
 This makes them filling but still affordable….!!!